LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Manually Refreshing the Grid

-The refresh method described above is a convenience wrapper around two other methods provided by the LyteNyte Grid server data source:
+The refresh method is a convenience wrapper around two underlying server data source methods:

 const ds = useServerDataSource({ ... })